 One of my proudest achievements was working with the US Dept. of State as the Cultural Ambassador to Argentina to create the Spanish edition of Falling Uphill: The Secret of Life.
-It was a cultural exchange program that involved over a dozen schools and thousands of people, bringing the real-world of inspiration into the classroom and creating dreams, memories and real-life experiences to last generations.
+It was a cultural exchange program that involved over a dozen schools and thousands of people, bringing the real world of inspiration into the classroom and creating dreams, memories, and real-life experiences to last generations.
 We gave away over 2000 books, for many children it was the first book they owned.
-And this project continues to expand to other schools and countries with books about living a life of passion.
+This project continues to expand to other schools and countries with books about living a life of passion.

 Purpose & benefits of the make-a-book project:

 I think of the book project as more like planting the seeds of dreams, not only in the participants but everyone who might read the books.
 In fact, I don’t think of myself as an author; I think of myself more like a farmer and my books are my tools.
 Here are a few highlights of what I feel we are really creating when we make a book.

 - Developing a love to read books: It is increasingly difficult to get kids to read anything; however, kids love to read and share their own book.
 This project will also teach by example that books are still the best way to truly let your imagination fly, and to feel a flavor of adventure that can’t be felt in any other form.

 - Participating in a real-world project: These books will be on bookshelves everywhere and create memories to last a lifetime!